cellgeni/reprocess_public_10x/README.md

 The processing is done under assumption of one 10x run per GSM in case of GEO, or one SRS/ERS in case of ArrayExpress/SRA/ENA.

 In case your series contains non-10x things you don't want to download, make a file with a list of GSM/SRS/ERS IDs, and pass it to the main script as a second argument.
-In this case, only samples present in the list will be downloaded and processed:
+Only samples present in the list will be downloaded and processed:

 `./reprocess_public_10x.sh <series_ID> [sample_list] &> <series_ID>.reprocess.log &`